ProDataMan/Course-Outlines/Agile Planning Fundamentals/Agile Planning Fundamentals Slides.md

 - Early value delivery in a complex project.

 ::: notes
-Instructor Notes:
-- Explore a real-world case where iterative and incremental planning led to success.
-- Understand how the approach adapted to evolving requirements.
-- Highlight early value delivery in a complex project.
+Explore a real-world case study showcasing how a team successfully applied iterative and incremental planning to develop a complex software product.
+Understand how the approach enabled them to adapt to evolving requirements and deliver value early in the project.
 :::

 ## Exercise: Iterative and Incremental Planning